HIOTio/HIOTProto/specification.md

 Overview
 --------

-Hierarchical Internet of Things (HIP) is a communication protocol for the Internet of Things (IOT).
+The Hierarchical Internet of Things Protocol (HIP) is a communication protocol for the Internet of Things (IOT).
 It is designed to provide a full suite of messaging for the configuration, management and operational functionality of any IOT use case.